 “In a dry landfill, paper bags don’t degrade any faster than plastic bags.
 In a normal, well-run landfill, paper bags do not biodegrade any faster over at least 40 years than plastic.”

 By choosing recycled plastics for your packaging needs, you can help divert a harmful material away from landfill, and do so with less environmental impact.
 Leave paper packaging to the history books: recycled plastics are still the best choice.
 And that’s where Multisteps steps in.

 Here at Multisteps, an Australian food packaging company with global business partnerships and an international reputation for sustainability and innovation.
-All of our products are certified as using at least 80% recycled plastics, and they’re also all recyclable as per the Packaging Recyclability Evaluation Portal (PREP).
+Our products have the ability to offer packaging with up to 100% recycled content, and they’re also all recyclable as per the Packaging Recyclability Evaluation Portal (PREP).
 We’re also currently heavily investing in a facility in SEA Asia that recycles post-consumer bottles – more on that soon!

 At Multisteps, we’re helping hundreds of food businesses globally to reduce their carbon footprint with high-quality, environmentally-friendly packaging, alongside continuous innovation and a commitment to excellence in customer service.
 If you’re looking to make sustainable choices in the way you do business and contribute to closing the plastics recycling loop while working with a company that’s proud to be a partner to your success, get in touch.